ga-wdi-lessons/sinatra-rest/views.md

 ## Learning Objectives

 - Describe the role of templating languages in a server-side web app
-- Use ERB in sinatra to render views
+- Use erb in Sinatra to render views
-- Use ERB tags to include ruby code in HTML templates
+- Use erb tags to include Ruby code in HTML templates
 - Describe the difference between `<%= %>` and `<% %>`
 - Create instance variables to share data from the controller to the view

 ## We do: Sinatra Views

-Convert 99 bottles ex. to use views.
+Convert the 99 bottles exercise to use views.

 Let's convert the hardcoded strings in our application to take advantage of Sinatra's built-in templating engine: erb.
 That is, erb is the templating format Sinatra uses to generate HTML.